ammdias/finctrl/MANUAL.md

 FINANCE CONTROL MANUAL
 ======================

-Manual for **FinCtrl version 0.10, 2023-12-10**
+Manual for **FinCtrl version 0.11, 2024-01-19**

 This is a very basic program to control personal finances.
 It depends on [Python 3](https://python.org) and was thought to be **used only from the command line**.
 It supports multiple accounts with possibly different currencies and transactions composed of multiple parcels, each with its different tags.
-Check the [USAGE] section for a more complete overview of the program.
+Check the [USAGE](#USAGE) section for a more complete overview of the program.

 This is what the program IS NOT and CANNOT DO: